Sayali2825/new-git-repo/README.md

-# new git repository
+# New Git Repository

-added changes for assignment
+Added changes for assignment
 Pushed new change for pull/push task
+Feature added on remote branch